bbusemeyer/bbusemeyer.github.io/README.md

 You can fork and edit this repo to get a copy of this web site for yourself!
 That's what I did to [Ryan Levy](https://ryanlevy.github.io) (and of course the minimal-mistakes repo).

-Important: when editing things, don't double `site/`, because that is overwritten with each compilation.
+- Important: when editing things, don't double `site/`, because that is overwritten with each compilation.
+- If something doesn't update in the website, it's probably because you need to restart the server.
+I think this includes anything in `_config.yaml`.
+- Check the Jekyll documentation for help adjusting the structure, organization, and defaults of the web site.
+- Check the minimal-mistakes page for help only if that fails.
+His documentation is more professional-grade and Jekyl's is for noobs.

 ### Getting Jekyll set up.